hayaalhawas/Quantum_Game_Coin/README.md

 🔗 *For a more in-depth exploration of the mysteries of quantum superposition, venture into the "Qiskit Textbook" superposition page.*

 ## What are the rules of this game ?♟️
+We will start with the Coin Facing Heads

 1.Quantum Computer plays a move but it is not revealed to the Opponent(Human).

 2.Opponent(Human) plays a move and it is also not revealed to the Quantum Computer.

 3.Finally Quantum Computer plays a move.

  Results are shown.
 If its heads, then Quantum Computer wins.
-Else, Opponent(Human) wins.
+Else, the Opponent(Human) wins.

 🎭 In the realm of the Quantum Coin Game, the term **"playing a move"** harmoniously resonates with the essence of **"flipping the coin"**, with the coin assumed to possess inherent fairness.